Richard Wildman Kettlewell: Agricultural policies

 Kettlewell, as Director of Agriculture at the time, was heavily involved in setting up an Agricultural Production and Marketing Board, which combined boards that had previously been separate, controlling maize, tobacco and cotton production and sale by smallholders.
 He claimed that the new board's monopoly on the purchase of what the legislation termed 'African produce' would be justified by it paying fair prices to producers.
 However, the board's prices were biased against peasant producers, who also suffered a compulsory levy on their sales.
 This levy was supposed to meet the board's costs, but was pitched at a higher level than needed solely for this, and the excess was used to fund schemes that benefitted European commercial farmers rather that the Africans paying the levy.
-The board's initial operations were so unsatisfactory that the legislative council soon called for the revision of the its pricing policy.
+The board's initial operations were so unsatisfactory that the legislative council soon called for the revision of its pricing policy.
 The worst deficiencies of the scheme were not remedied until after Kettlewell's retirement in 1962, when a new Farmer's Marketing Board was created, although this, like its predecessor, operated a strict regime of heavy fines and possible imprisonment to enforce its rules.

 The environmental catastrophe that Kettlewell predicted never took place, and in 1998, over 50 years after he first predicted it, most soils in Malawi were adequate for growing maize, as fertility had declined much less rapidly than he forecast.
 As early as the 1950s, a few tropical agriculturalists began to recognise shifting cultivation was sympathetic to the environment, and a much greater number of modern-day tropical agriculturalists consider this system may be more efficient than fixed cultivation in many tropical areas.